 To address the safety surveillance objectives of this study, the management and reporting of adverse events/adverse reactions are separated into two components.
-The first component entails primary data collection, in which Pfizer-BioNTech COVID-19 vaccine recipients in the HERO Registry opt to participate and complete a web-based data collection tool.
-The data collection tool completed by the HERO Registry participants is designed to provide preliminary information on the occurrence of a potential safety event of interest or other clinically significant diagnosis.
+The first component entails primary data collection, in which Pfizer-BioNTech COVID-19 vaccine recipients in the HERO Registry or in the Project Baseline Community Study opt to participate in HERO-Together and complete a web-based data collection tool.
+The data collection tool completed by the HERO-Together participants is designed to provide preliminary information on the occurrence of a potential safety event of interest or other clinically significant diagnosis.

-The second component entails secondary data collection, in which the HERO Registry participant self-reported events are examined via review of the participant's medical record.
+The second component entails secondary data collection, in which the HERO-Together participant self-reported events are examined via review of the participant's medical record.
 The DCRI Call Center will request medical records for any participants who reported in the data collection tool a potential safety event of interest or other clinically significant diagnosis.
 The CEA group will review the medical records as part of the adjudication process designed to confirm events for inclusion in the statistical analyses (Section 9.7).